 Not only can Schwartzman get to balls, but what he does with them is truly remarkable.
 Sometimes facing players a foot taller than him, he can cut balls off and be smart with his movement so that he switches points in his favor.
 His top-end speed, as well as stamina, has turned him into an improbable top 10 player.

 Gael Monfils has seemingly been on lists like this for his entire tennis career.
 All it takes is a simple search online to see video proof that he is one of the fastest the game has ever seen.
 His ability to track down balls is truly unmatched, and many consider him to be the greatest athlete the game is ever seen.

 Like a lot of players to make this list, his ability to slide on any surface helps him with court coverage.
 He also is one of the taller players to make this list, which gives him the extra reach that makes him appear even faster.
 Ask any player on tour in the last decade who the fastest is, and Monfils is the most popular answer.

 1. Alex De Minaur

 The fastest tennis player on the ATP Tour is Alex De Minaur.
 Many are awaiting the next crop of tennis stars to make their true breakthrough on the ATP tour.
-While a lot of players have the skill, stand out attributes will make the difference.
+While a lot of players have the skill, stand-out attributes will make the difference.
 For Alex De Minaur, his speed might be what ultimately propels him to a legitimate Grand Slam contender.

 His court coverage sometimes even gets him in trouble, as he will play a little too defensively since he can get everything back.
-If he can turn his speed and agility into an offensive weapon, there is a chance that the guy they call “speed demon” can take his game to another level.
+If he can turn his speed and agility into an offensive weapon, there is a chance that the guy they call a “speed demon” can take his game to another level.